-For serum creatinine and eGFR, the baseline value is defined as the average of all values before the first dose of double-blind IMP for those randomized and exposed or before randomization for those who were randomized but never exposed to IMP.
+For serum creatinine and eGFR, the baseline value is defined as average of all values before the first dose of double-blind IMP for patients randomized and exposed or before randomization for patients who were randomized but never exposed to IMP.

-Baseline safety and efficacy parameters are presented along with the summary statistics for safety and efficacy sections (Section 2.4.5 and Section 2.4.4).
+All baseline safety and efficacy parameters are presented along with the summary statistics in the safety and efficacy sections (Section 2.4.5 and Section 2.4.4).